All Episodes

 alex jones

-So you've got hundreds and hundreds and hundreds and thousands of these children that they know of that were in their hands that they turned loose, not to mention the ones they never made contact with, just like the 400 and something thousand criminals.
+So you've got hundreds and hundreds and hundreds of thousands of these children that they know of that were in their hands that they turned loose, not to mention the ones they never made contact with, just like the 400 and something thousand criminals.

-And the Border Patrol will tell you that most of them never even turn themselves in because they're criminals, so you don't even know how bad it is.
+And the Border Patrol will tell you that most of them never even turn themselves in because they're criminals.

 25 million is the number we know total that have come in, but over a million criminals is conservative.